-We discussed the first 50% of the equation which is how to foster an environment where quilting customers want to and be able to return to your quilt shop.
+We discussed the first 50% of the equation which is how to foster an environment where quilting customers want to return to your quilt shop.
 We ended the first 50% with how to maximize referrals from your existing customers.

 The last 50% of the marketing your quilt shop to quilters is advertising.
-We discussed the important of your website, Facebook page, and other advertising mediums.
+We discussed the importance of your website, Facebook page, and other advertising mediums.